 Andrew Dreitcer

-Dean of the Faculty Professor of Spirituality
+Dean of the Faculty

-Co-Director of The Center For Engaged Compassion
+Co-Director of the Center for Engaged Compassion

 A great theological education dismantles everything you assumed to be “right” and helps you rebuild with true understanding.
 My CST experience was life-altering.
 I am changed and on fire to transform the world.